 Visiting the Media Center: Students may visit the library media center before school, during lunch, and after school as well as during class time.
 Students must have a pass to visit the media center and can get a pass from Assistant Principals on duty in student areas or from a classroom teacher.
 All students have opportunitites to visit the library throught their English Language Arts classes as well.

 Circulation Policy: Students may check out a variety of materials from the library media center including books, magazines, reference materials, and electronic books.
 Students are expected to return all materials in good condition and on time.
 Fees are charged for lost and damaged items.
 The amount charged depends on the damage.
 Students must pay the original cost for lost items.
 Students may be denied checkout privileges until late materials are returned and any fees are paid.
 All students have access to our digital content at all times, even during holidays and summer vacation.
+Students also have access to their library accounts 24/7 throughout the year.
+See information on Destiny Discover above for more information on accessing student library accounts.

 If you have questions or concerns, please e-mail Mrs. McManus or call (803)981-1465.
 Voice messaging is available.